 1) Time it takes for sales to make the first attempt at the MQLs: numerous research studies have established the fact that every 1 day of delay in making the contact with the qualified leads results in the conversion rates falling by up to 30%.
 Ability to see in real-time the average time it takes by the SDR team in general and an SDR, in particular, to make the first attempt at connecting with the MQLs has proven to be of immense value both for the marketing and SDR/Sales teams.
 These insights enable marketing teams to:

-– have the conversations with the SDRs around the leads that have not been engaged with and are outside the agreed-upon SLAs between the marketing and SDR teams.
+– understand how to time lead creation and routing in the marketing automation platform to make sure SDRs can connect with them promptly. – have the conversations with the SDRs around the leads that have not been engaged with and are outside the agreed-upon SLAs between the marketing and SDR teams. – understand the correlations between MQL conversions and SDR outreach to find patterns for matching certain kinds of MQLs with the SDRs to drive the highest conversions.

 These insights have proven super valuable for SDR and sales leadership.